True Private Flood Insurance

 Your personal Flood Nerd will shop ALL private flood insurance markets and then compare them to the NFIP and guarantee that you get the best option.
 We even have tricks in our pocket protectors to save with the NFIP coverage too.

 As with a homeowner’s policy, most business insurance policies do not cover flooding.

-So the only way to get this coverage is with a stand-alone commercial flood insurance policy.
+The only way to get coverage is with a stand-alone commercial flood insurance policy.